 MOQ is the least amount of inventory that a seller will purchase from a supplier at one time.
 It plays a crucial role in supply chain management by determining the price and availability of products.

 No specific amount is fixed for MOQ, as different businesses may have different requirements.
-For example, a brand or supplier may have an MOQ requirement where the seller will purchase depending on the unit number or total ordered value.
+For example, a brand or supplier may have an MOQ requirement that the seller will purchase depending on the unit number or total ordered value.

 Types of MOQ